How PACK & SEND’s franchise model powers business growth and sustainability in logistics

-As ReCo’s logistic partner, PACK & SEND has been supporting us from the very beginning, when we first started our refill delivery pilot.
+PACK & SEND had supported ReCo Refill since we first started our delivery pilot.
 PACK & SEND has a strong focus on local communities and personal customer relationships, setting them apart from most logistics services.
+In this interview, Nicholas Woodward and Reno Zalidas share insights into their successful hyperlocal model, the 30-year growth journey and their vision for the future of logistics.

 Can you explain how PACK & SEND operates?